Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto/guide.en-gb.md

 - A **Tier-1 Gateway** handles internal routing.
 - A **Tier-0 Gateway** connects your environment to upstream services or external networks.

 These gateways are automatically deployed when NSX-T is enabled.
-You can review and modify them in the `NSX Manager`{.action} interface.
+You can review and modify them in the `NSX Manager` interface.

 Set up routing and services based on your flow matrix defined in Step 1.